 What is excessive daytime sleepiness (EDS) due to narcolepsy?

-Narcolepsy and EDS affect your brain’s ability to stay awake.
-Your brain’s sleep and wake systems are similar to an on and off switch.
+Narcolepsy can affect your brain's ability to stay awake.
+Your brain's sleep and wake systems are similar to an on-and-off switch.
 When the wake system is turned on, the sleep system is turned off, and vice versa.
-In narcolepsy, the on/off switch is broken, causing sleep to intrude into wakefulness.
+In narcolepsy, the on/off switch is broken, causing sleep to intrude into wakefulness

 EDS from narcolepsy can be unpredictable.
-You can suddenly fall asleep 3 to 5 times per day, and it can last from a few seconds to several hours.
-It’s common to feel this urge to sleep in quiet, relaxing situations, but it can also happen while using physical energy.
+You can suddenly fall asleep multiple times per day, and it can last from a few minutes to several hours.
+It’s common to feel this urge to sleep in quiet, relaxing situations, but it can also happen while performing mentally or physically demanding activities

 Common signs and symptoms of EDS due to narcolepsy include: